Article - Tax - General

 (3) “Energy storage system” means a system used to store electrical energy, or mechanical, chemical, or thermal energy that was once electrical energy, for use as electrical energy at a later date or in a process that offsets electricity use at peak times.

-(b) Subject to the limitations of this section, a taxpayer that receives a tax credit certificate may claim a credit against the State income tax for the total installed costs of an energy storage system paid or incurred during the taxable year.
+(b) Subject to the limitations of this section, a taxpayer that receives a tax credit certificate may claim a credit against the State income tax for the total installed costs of an energy storage system installed on residential or commercial property during the taxable year.

 (c) On application by a taxpayer, the Administration shall issue a tax credit certificate that may not exceed the lesser of: